February 2026 | Released March 11, 2026

 For production and nonsupervisory employees on private nonfarm payrolls:

-• Real average hourly earnings increased by 0.30 percent.
+• Real average hourly earnings remained unchanged with a net change of 0.00 percent.

 Note: “Real” measures are those adjusted for inflation.